 Adding text to digital designs sounds simple, but with an ever growing amount of typefaces available, finding the right font or combination of fonts can be quite challenging.
 Effective use of typography results in clear communication, whereas poor usage can leave potential customers confused and questioning the professionalism of your brand.
-Whether you’re creating a social media post or adding text to a website, our Marketing Tip outlines five common typography mistakes to avoid.
+Whether you’re creating a social media post or adding text to a website, our Marketing Tip by our graphic designers in Perth outlines five common typography mistakes to avoid.

 Serif vs Sans Serif